Center for International Studies

 Breaking Your Lease

-• Talk with your landlord to see the possibility of moving out of your lease
+- Talk with your landlord to see the possibility of breaking your lease.

-• Give a good reasons to move out
+- Give good reasons why you want to move out.

 Personal property is not covered under University or landlord insurance.
 If you have valuable personal possessions that would be difficult to replace or have extreme sentimental value, it is strongly suggested that you have personal property insurance/renter's insurance.
 If something happened to your apartment, your landlord is not responsible for that and his/her insurance will NOT cover your personal belongings.
 You can often buy rental insurance from the same company where you buy your car insurance.
 Contact the Student Tenant Union or the Center for International Studies if you need help.